nautobot/nautobot/nautobot/docs/models/extras/gitrepository.md

 ## Repository Structure

-+/- 2.0.0
-    Git Repositories are now imported as standard Python packages and therefore all Git Repository top level directories must now contain an `__init__.py` file.

 ### Jobs

 Jobs defined in Python files located in a `/jobs/` directory at the root of a Git repository will automatically be discovered by Nautobot and made available to be run as a job, just as they would be if manually installed to the [`JOBS_ROOT`](../../configuration/optional-settings.md#jobs_root) directory.